spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_generalInformation_batteryStatus_Original |
 | **Expected Value** | Set of alphanumeric strings                                                         |

----

 #### 7.2.2 Repurposed {#DigitalBatteryPassport_generalInformation_batteryStatus_Repurposed}

-*Repurposed* means the battery has been reused or given a new purpose.
+`Repurposed` means the battery has been reused or given a new purpose.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|